-When students and the supervisory committee agree that a student's thesis is ready for defence, the supervisor must contact the MPH Curriculum Coordinator confirming that the student is ready for the defence.
-The Curriculum Coordinator then emails the student to gather the specifics as well as provide the Curriculum Coordinator with the latest title of your thesis as sometimes this changes from the initial proposal.
-Also, be sure that the Chair for your defense is confirmed at least 6-8 weeks in advance of your defense date.
+When students are in the process of booking the defense date, make sure your thesis committee has agreed to the date and time.
+Once this has been determined, contact the MPH Curriculum Coordinator with specifics as well as provide the Curriculum Coordinator the latest title of your thesis as sometimes this changes from the initial proposal.
+As soon as a defense date is confirmed, the Curriculum Coordinator will begin the process of securing a Chair for the defense.
 Typically defenses occur in the summer term of your second year of study.
-If the student does not defend by the end of the second year, additional tuition charges will apply.
+If you defend outside of this timeline, it must be preapproved by your thesis supervisor and additional tuition charges may apply.
 Deadlines for submitting thesis documents to SGS are posted on the SGS web site via the sessional dates link at the following:

-http://academiccalendars.romcmaster.ca/content.php?catoid=20&navoid=3579
+https://academiccalendars.romcmaster.ca/index.php